The opportunity before us

-This summer and fall, Family Housing Fund is leading a collaborative process to engage and convene housing partners, community-based organizations, public sector stakeholders, and people with lived experience of housing instability.
+Family Housing Fund is leading a collaborative process to engage and convene housing partners, community-based organizations, public sector stakeholders, and people with lived experience of housing instability.
 Together, we can capture and leverage all that the housing sector has collectively learned from COVID assistance programs, co-create a unified vision for a better system, and begin working toward the necessary process and policy changes that will make that vision a reality.

 Aligning with others

 We know we are not alone in our aspirations to transform the Twin Cities safety net, and we know that improving emergency financial assistance – while critical – is just one piece of the puzzle to achieving real housing security and prosperity for families.
 FHFund’s approach is building upon and intersecting with several other efforts, such as the Regional Kitchen Table, the newly formed State Workgroup, and the MN ERASE Campaign.
 Our project is intended to complement these efforts with a targeted focus on EA, EGA, and FHPAP – not to compete with or distract from others.